canonical/github-runner-image-builder-operator/docs/how-to/configure-base-image.md

-# How to configure base-image
+# How to configure `base-image`

-To use different Ubuntu OS base, you can use the `base-image` configuration option.
+By default, github-runner-image-builder uses the `noble` Ubuntu OS base.
+To choose a different base, you can use the `base-image` configuration option.

 ```
 BASE_IMAGE=jammy